- This event has passed.

 New York, NY 10016 United States

 We’re gearing up to celebrate another Fall Luncheon in New York!
-Our annual event gathers readers and book lovers together to shine a spotlight on the school-readiness crisis and helps to raise funds to support the work done by Jumpstart to close the educational achievement gap.
+Our annual event gathers readers and book lovers together to shine a spotlight on the importance of school readiness and helps to raise funds to support Jumpstart’s work to close the educational opportunity gap for young learners.

 The Luncheon’s Writers Panel features a small group of authors across multiple genres who engage in a lively discussion about their literary experiences, books, and early education.
 The panel is always the highlight of the event and continues to bring back our wonderful guests year after year!

 REENA NINAN | CBS correspondent and former anchor for ABC and Fox News.

 An experienced journalist, Reena’s career has taken her from Washington to the Middle East and back, including traveling with President Barack Obama and former Secretary of State Hillary Clinton.
 She began as a live-shot producer for The Washington Post and earned a bachelor’s degree in political communication with a minor in women’s studies from The George Washington University School of Media and Public Affairs.